Rutgers Law Students are honored at the Mary Philbrook Public Interest Awards ceremony.

 Sponsored by the Women’s Law Caucus, the Association for Public Interest Law, the Rutgers Law–Camden Alumni Association, the Burlington County Bar Association, and the Camden County Bar Association, the Mary Philbrook Public Interest Award celebration is a tradition at Rutgers Law School's Camden location that began in 1986.

-The 38th Annual Mary Philbrook Public Interest Award Celebration honoring Irv Ackelsberg '76 will take place on Wednesday, October 30th, 6:00 PM to 9:00 PM, Rutgers University, Camden, NJ.
-You can register at go.rutgers.edu/Philbrook2024.
+The 40th Annual Mary Philbrook Public Interest Award Celebration honoring Jason Hernandez and Patricia Legge, '95 will take place on Tuesday, October 14th, 6:00 PM to 9:00 PM, Rutgers University, Camden, NJ.
+You can register at http://go.rutgers.edu/philbrook-tickets

 • Mary Philbrook was born in Washington, D.C., on August 6, 1872.
 The daughter of a feminist and a lawyer, she only received formal education through high school, and a course in stenography.
 Mary became educated in the law only through a job with the firm of Russ and Oppenheimer, located in Hoboken, N.J., where she met James Minturn, who later became a New Jersey Supreme Court Justice.
 It was Minturn who encouraged Mary's interest in the law and made a motion for Mary to be admitted to the New Jersey Bar on February 20, 1894.
 Mary's petition for admittance rested on her rights as a citizen and the equal protection guarantees to citizens of the state.
 However, she was denied admission by the Court despite the fact that over 300 women were practicing attorneys in 30 other states.